quicwg/base-drafts/draft-ietf-quic-transport.md

 Note:

-: Allowing retransmission of a closing packet is an exception to the requirement for new packet numbers for every packet in {{packet-numbers}}.
+: Allowing retransmission of a closing packet is an exception to the requirement that a new packet number be used for each packet in {{packet-numbers}}.
   Sending new packet numbers is primarily of advantage to loss recovery and congestion control, which are not expected to be relevant for a closed connection.
 Retransmitting the final packet requires less state.

 New packets from unverified addresses could be used to create an amplification attack; see {{address-validation}}.
 To avoid this, endpoints MUST either limit